JayaPrakash6650/frappe-installation/README.md

     wsl --update

-After creating a new username and password, run
+After creating a new username and password, run the following in the Linux terminal

     sudo apt-get update